One of our favourite places to visit here in the North East of Scotland is the pretty harbour town of Stonehaven.

 Ok, if you haven’t heard of them before you are probably wondering what on earth I am on about.
-Is it food?
-A meteor shower?
-Some form of bizarre Mario appreciation?

-No, it probably sounds far more strange.
-The Stonehaven Fireballs are part of a unique ceremony held in the town to bring in the New Year.
+Well, the Stonehaven Fireballs are part of a unique ceremony held in the town to bring in the New Year.
 As the bells ring at midnight there is a parade on the high street with men and women swinging great big balls of fire around their heads.

 Surrounded by the sound of bagpipes and street performers they make their way towards the harbour water where they eventually cast off the fireballs and finish with a grand firework display over the water.
 Cool, right?